-CTE S tandards and Benchmarks FS-M/LA NGSSS-Sci 01.0 Demonstrate knowledge of the basic and emerging principles and concepts that impact the energy industryThe student will be able to: SC.912.E.6.6 SC.912.L.17.13, 15, 16, 17, 19, 20 SC.912.N.4.2 SC.912.P.8.2,8 SC.912.P.10.1,2,3,4, 15 SC.912.12.2,3 01.01 Explain the flow of energy from generation through distribution to the customer.
-LAFS.910.SL.2.4 01.02 Discuss the history of the United States energy industry/infrastructure (refer to Energy Information Administration.
-LAFS.910.SL.1.1 01.03 Identify the role and function of generation, transmission and distribution organizations.
-01.04 Explain the role of regulatory bodies in the energy industry (Federal Energy Regulatory Commission; Public Service Commission of the State of Florida) (highlight "obligation to serve").
-LAFS.910.SL.2.4 01.05 Discuss current and historical environmental laws and regulations that impact the energy industry (local, state and federal) and explain importance of proper documentation to ensure compliance.
-LAFS.910.SL.1.1

-CTE Standards and Benchmarks FS-M/LA NGSSS-Sci 01.06 Explain the different structures of energy companies, including investor-owned utilities, municipalities (and associated utility practices such as water/wastewater), electric cooperatives, independent power producers and explain the different lines of energy business, including electric and gas.
-LAFS.910.SL.2.4 01.07 Describe the process of electric metering and billing for energy consumption.
-LAFS.910.SL.2.4 LAFS.910.W.2.4 01.08 Explain the differences between energy and power components of residential, commercial, industrial and institutional accounts including time of use rate structures.
-LAFS.910.W.1.2 02.0 Apply The st compliance with procedures necessary to ensure a safe and healthy work environment udent will be able to: SC.912.L.17.15,16 02.01 Review the role of the U.S. Department of Labor/Occupational Safety and Health Administration in work place safety.
-LAFS.910.RI.1.3 02.02 Identify both potential hazards and accident scenarios in the work environment.
-02.03 Follow established safety procedures (OSHA regulations and utility company procedures).
-02.04 Evaluate changes in the environment with respect to their impact on safety of self and others.
-02.05 Understand the importance of effective local, state and national security operations for the protection of people, data, property and institutions.
-02.06 Comply with energy industry safety procedures and proper ways to perform work.
-02.07 Name potential threats created by deviation from safety procedures and improper use of tools and equipment.
-02.08 Use safety equipment as specified by user manuals and safety training.
-02.09 Use Personal Protective Equipment (PPE) including safety glasses, hearing protection, gloves, work boots and hard hats.
-02.10 Keep personal safety equipment in good working order.
-02.11 Use tools and equipment in compliance with user manuals and training.
-02.12 Call attention to potential and actual hazardous conditions as they arise.
-02.13 Alert coworkers and supervisory personnel to hazardous conditions and deviations from safety procedures in a timely manner.
-02.14 Maintain appropriate certification and knowledge in first aid or first response procedures.
-02.15 Demonstrate understanding and knowledge of lock out/ tag out practices in the work place.
+CTE S CTE Standards and Benchmarks 01.0 Demonstrate knowledge of the basic and emerging principles and concepts that impact the energy industryThe student will be able to: 01.01 Explain the flow of energy from generation through distribution to the customer.
+01.02 Discuss the history of the United States energy industry/infrastructure (refer to Energy Information Administration.
+01.03 Identify the role and function of generation, transmission and distribution organizations.
+01.04 Explain the role of regulatory bodies in the energy industry (Federal Energy Regulatory Commission; Public Service Commission of the State of Florida (highlight "obligation to serve").
+01.05 Discuss current and historical environmental laws and regulations that impact the energy industry (local, state and federal) and explain importance of proper documentation to ensure compliance.
+01.06 Explain the different structures of energy companies, including investor-owned utilities, municipalities (and associated utility practices such as water/wastewater), electric cooperatives, independent power producers and explain the different lines of energy business, including electric and gas.
+01.07 Describe the process of electric metering and billing for energy consumption.
+01.08 Explain the differences between energy and power components of residential, commercial, industrial and institutional accounts including time of use rate structures.
+02.0 Apply compliance with procedures necessary to ensure a safe and healthy work environmentThe student will be able to: 02.01 Review the role of the U.S. Department of Labor/Occupational Safety and Health Administration (OSHA) in work place safety.
+02.02 Identify both potential hazards and accident scenarios in the work environment.